avidave/CourierShortestDeliveryPath/README.md

 A courier has multiple delivery locations that they must arrive at to deliver packages.
 However, the courier wants to take the shortest path by distance such that they visit each of the locations exactly once. *The program solely takes distance into account*.

 This program is written in Java, and is a Maven project.
 It uses a Gson dependency to convert java objects to JSON and vice versa.
+It uses the Google Maps Distance Matrix and Address Validation APIs to get the location data (including distance between all locations).

 ## Required Inputs